cristiandrami/CyberSecResources/notes/System and application security/Mobile/0 - Mobile Android.md

 # Running apps
-Running apps are managed bu the Android Runtime (ART)
+Running apps are managed by the Android Runtime (ART)

 ![[Pasted image 20240314113728.png]]